The average hourly pay for an Electrician with Maintenance skills is $23.82.

 Popular Employer Salaries for Electrician

-Pay by Experience Level for Electrician
+What is the Pay by Experience Level for Electricians?

 Pay Difference by Location